 Continuing down the corridor, guests see paintings of Gringotts founders and other luminaries.
 As in the queue for the Forbidden Journey ride, some of the paintings spring to life.
 The first hint that something is about to go “horribly wrong” during the tour (as it generally does in park attractions) occurs in the hallway.
 Silhouettes of Harry, Ron, and Hermione appear behind one of the office doors and can be heard conspiring.

 Hey!
 What are Harry, Ron, and Hermione Doing Here?

 It seems we have arrived at Gringotts bank for our innocent tour at precisely the same moment in the books and the films that the trio have come to the bank to recover a Horcrux and defeat Voldemort.
 It appears that we will be along for the ride, literally and figuratively, for this critical event.
 Oh oh.

-The final part of the pre-show takes place in large "elevators."
+The final part of the pre-show takes place in large “elevators.”
 They travel down to the deep underground vaults.
-I don't think I'm ruining anything by letting you know that they don't actually move an inch.
-During the press preview for Diagon Alley when I first tried to board Escape from Gringotts, the ride kept having technical difficulties.
-I made it all the way to the elevator when Universal closed the attraction for the evening.
-Operators opened both sides of the elevator doors, and I and my fellow muggles walked straight through from the above-ground bank hallway to Gringotts' vaults "nine miles underground" and then out a side door to Diagon Alley.
+We are not spoiling much by letting you know that the elevators don’t actually move an inch.
+During the press preview for Diagon Alley when we first tried to board Escape from Gringotts, the ride kept having technical difficulties.
+We made it all the way to the elevator when Universal closed the attraction for the evening.
+Operators opened both sides of the elevator doors, and we muggles walked straight through from the above-ground bank hallway to Gringotts’ vaults “nine miles underground” and then out a side door to Diagon Alley.

 The elevator effect, however, is pretty well done.
 It is reminiscent of the hyrdrolators, the phony elevators that used to take guests to the ocean depths in The Living Seas pavilion at Epcot.
 The Gringotts elevators are somewhat more believable, however.

 After arriving underground, guests pick up 3D “safety” googles and make their way up a flight of stairs to board the ride.
 2-car coaster trains, each accommodating 12 passengers, await them.